vividos/UnderworldAdventures/uwadv/README.Developer.md

 #### 2.2.2 Building from source package

-To start compiling, go to the main uwadv directory (containing "configure"), and run
+To start compiling, go to the main uwadv directory (containing the file `configure`), and run

     ./configure

-The configure script should detect all needed things to compile Underworld Adventures, such as the C++ compiler, paths to SDL, SDL_mixer and the OpenGL include file.
+The configure script detects all necessary settings to compile Underworld Adventures, such as the C++ compiler, paths to SDL, SDL_mixer and the OpenGL include file.
 There are several options that can be passed to the configure
 script: